chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 need to know that they were originally grouped as chords, so that we can perform other chord commands on them, such as changing the humanization amount.

-**The Humanize Chord Note Times Tool:**  If you load a midi file with many simultaneous notes with dark gray heads, you should suspect that the midi file was created using a midi editor.
+**The Humanize Chord Note Times Tool:**  If you load a MIDI file with many simultaneous notes with dark gray heads, you should suspect that the MIDI file was created using a MIDI editor.
 It could probably benefit from humanization of chord note times.
 Usually you will want to simply run the command on the entire file.
 Select all notes in the file using Cmd+a keyboard shortcut on Mac or Ctrl+a on Windows.
 Then click the Humanize Chord Note Times Tool.
 Most of the notes that had dark grey note heads will be shifted slighly in time.
 The heads become light grey like normal chained notes.